 - Wi-Fi is not available.
 3G/4G and phone signal are limited at this site

 How much does it cost to stay in a Glamping Pod at Troutbeck Head?

 Booking a stay in a glamping pod at Troutbeck Head will vary in price by day of the week and time of year.
-Lead-in prices for 2022 is £69 per night, but this will vary depending on when you stay – peak season etc. However, for a two-night stay in December, when we stayed, it would have cost around £178.
-This is cheaper than many hotels with the added bonuses of beautiful surroundings and home from home comforts.
+Lead-in prices for 2022 are £69 per night, but this will vary depending on when you stay – peak season etc. However, for a two-night stay in December, when we stayed, it would cost around £178.
+This is cheaper than many hotels with the added bonuses of beautiful surroundings and home-from-home comforts.

 Troutbeck Head glamping site season runs from March to January.

 Places to visit near Troutbeck Head Glamping Site in Penrith

 Although we only had one full day to explore, we managed to squeeze in a lot especially considering we were racing against the fast-fading daylight.

 So if you’re keen to do a little exploring around the Penrith area, here are some nearby sights we visited.